 I am an artist, writer, and maker from San Diego, California.
-These days, you’ll most often find me in Kampala, Uganda or Portland, OR.
+These days, you’ll most often find me in Kampala, Uganda.
 I graduated with a BFA in Interdisciplinary Studio Arts in 2005, focused on drawing & painting and photography.
-I’ve spent the last six years working in product design and communications in Uganda, collaborating with an international team and getting a crash course in the world of socially conscious consumerism.
+I’ve spent the last seven years working in product design and artisan training in Uganda.

 photo by Dani Walker Kreutter

-Creative: Digital photography, analog photography (film processing, darkroom printing), writing, drawing, painting, mixed media illustration, sewing, trend research, product design, simple carpentry & electrical wiring, growing proficiency in a variety of art & craft forms such as jewelry design & leather goods.
+Creative: Digital photography, analog photography (film processing, darkroom printing), writing, drawing, painting, mixed media illustration, sewing, trend research, product design, simple carpentry & electrical wiring, soldering & metalsmithing, familiarity with a variety of art & craft forms such as jewelry design & leather goods.

 Technical: Adobe InDesign, Adobe Photoshop, Microsoft Office, social media, some Adobe Illustrator & HTML

 Other: elementary-adult education (including intercultural & special needs), international travel experience, material sourcing, cost estimating, event coordination, public speaking, writing,

 Teach jewelry-making and metalsmithing skills.
 Identify supply chains and procure materials and tools.
 Develop design concepts and create models of products.
 Train artisans to replicate products.

 Identify talented local artisans and work alongside them to remove barriers to the international marketplace (such as design, marketing materials, capital, etc.)